Stew-Roids: Cultural references

 The episode includes various cultural references, including Johnson & Johnson's "No more tears" slogan.
 Peter is seen watching Spike TV.
 Stewie enters a fight with Susie over a Barbie doll.
 Stewie composes a song about his toned body, pronouncing the word body as "bah-dy" a reference to the pronunciation of the word in John Mayer's "Your Body Is a Wonderland".
 Chris' nude dance is a reference to a similar scene in The Silence Of The Lambs; this is in itself an in-joke as Chris Griffin's voice was initially Seth Green's impression of Buffalo Bill.
 Brian compares Stewie's muscular body to actor Lou Ferrigno's feces.
 Lois and Brian sit on the couch while they watch Lady and the Tramp and Michael Vick.
 Adam Sandler's movie career is referenced.
 Connie's best friend Gina says that Chris smells like Fred Flintstone's behind.
 Folkloric figure Santa Claus is seen getting a DUI.

 Chris says he hates classic rock stations because they always end up playing “We Built This City” from Starship.
 The radio station Chris tunes in to is "Classic Rock 103.7 WHTT".
 WHTT was the callsign for the current Boston, MA radio station WODS, a classic hits station at the time that played the same music the fictional WHTT apparently airs before flipping to Top 40 in 2012 as 103.3 Amp Radio.
-The station had the callsign from 1983–86.
+The station had the callsign from 1983 to 1986.
 This further references Boston influences on the TV show.
 Another station actually holds the callsigns now, 104.1 WHTT-FM in Buffalo, NY, with the same format.
 After Stewie is injected with steroids, he lifts a barbell on one side and says "I have the power!" and the show then shifts scenes the same as in Masters of the Universe.
 It is mentioned that Connie is the key to One-Eyed Willy's gold, a reference to The Goonies.
 Paul Sorvino and Chazz Palminteri are seen acting in a fictional movie called "Distracting Trumpet".
 After Stewie's steroids injection wears off and he jumps out the bedroom window, the music playing is from the cartoon series The Rocky and Bullwinkle Show.